Regular Election - October 05, 2021

 I strongly believe that we have incredible teachers and staff working with our children but morale amongst district staff has suffered and we have to work to return harmony throughout the district.
 Education takes place in the classroom and the board's efforts must focus on improving and enriching what goes on there.
 Also, in the next few years the district is certain to be facing even more budget challenges.
 We need to have a plan in place for budget cuts and a plan that will still attract and retain the finest and the brightest to the Ketchikan School District.
 By working together, we can all share in the knowledge and satisfaction that we have provided for the educational needs of all children, and have built a district where the students, parents, teachers, and staff feel they are welcome and that they belong.
 I ask for your support because IT IS TIME FOR A CHANGE.
 Thank you for your consideration, Ketchikan!
 I hope you will consider voting, Ali Ginter for Ketchikan school board!

-Send your letters of support for the candidates of your choice to email@example.com
+Email letters of support for your candidate to firstname.lastname@example.org

 Stories In The News